145

 37.1

-A 5 years old boy presents to the emergency department with diffuse abdominal pain.
+A 11 months old boy presents to the emergency department with diffuse abdominal pain that is worse with bowel movements.
 The child has no urinary symptoms.
-The pain started 48 hours ago.
+The pain started 43 hours ago.
 He has no history of fever and has had no vomiting with hard stools with frequent encopresis.
 Is stooling twice a week.
 Has no known sick contacts.

 Past Medical History: